superRaytin/image-clipper/README.md

 Please keep your local edits to `lib/*.js`, `dist/*.js` will be built upon releases.
 Patches for features, bug fixes, documentation, examples and others are certainly welcome.

+> I’m not a native English speaker, so feel free to point out grammatical and/or syntactical errors :)

 # Testing

 ### Node.js (with node-canvas)